graphql-aspnet/graphql-aspnet.github.io/docs/advanced/directives.md

 ```
 > Directive arguments must match in name, data type and position for all action methods.
 Being able to use different methods for different locations is a convenience; to GraphQL there is only one directive with one set of parameters.

-### Returning Data from a Directive

-Directives can't directly return data or resolve a field.
-They can only indicate success or failure.
-The following helper methods can help to quickly generate an appropriate `IGraphActionResult`.

-* `this.Ok()`:
-    * The directive executed correctly and processing of the current schema item or target field should continue.
-* `this.Cancel()`:
-    * The directive failed and the schema should not be generated or the target field should be dropped.

-> Throwing an exception within an action method of a directive will cause the current query to fail completely.
-Use `this.Cancel()` to discard only the currently resolving field.
-Normal nullability validation rules still apply.

 ### Directive Target
 The `this.DirectiveTarget` property will contain either an `ISchemaItem` for type system directives or the resolved field value for execution directives.
 This value is useful in performing additional operations such as extending a field resolver during schema generation or taking further action against a resolved field.

 ### Directive Lifecycle Phases

-Each directive is executed in one of three phases as indicated by `this.DirectivePhase`:
+Each directive is executed in one of two phases as indicated by the property `this.DirectivePhase`.
+This can be useful for directives that provide a wide range of functionality across many `DirectiveLocations`.

 * `SchemaGeneration`
     * The directive is being applied during schema generation. `this.DirectiveTarget` will be the `ISchemaItem` targeted by the directive.
 You can make any necessary changes to the schema item during this phase.
 Once all type system directives have been applied the schema is read-only and should not be changed.
-* `BeforeFieldResolution`
-    * The directive is currently executing BEFORE its target field is resolved. `this.DirectiveTarget` will be null.
-You must explicitly tell a directive to execute before field resolution via the `[DirectiveInvocation]` attribute.
-By default this phase will be skipped.
-* `AfterFieldResolution`
+* `QueryDocumentExecution`
-    * The directive is currently executing AFTER its target field is resolved. `this.DirectiveTarget` will contain the resolved field value.
-This value can be freely edited and the result will be used as the field result.
-You are responsible for ensuring type consistancy.
-Altering the concrete data type of `DirectiveTarget` may cause a query to fail or yield unpredictable results.
+    * The directive is currently executing while a query document is being generated. `this.DirectiveTarget` will be the `IDocumentPart` representing the piece of the query document where the directive was defined.

 ## Execution Directives